Call4Cloud | MMP-C | Autopilot | Device Preparation

 So now we know how the local password is reset when we press the magic button in Intune and we also know how the PAA is triggered when authenticating with the managed account….
 But how does the device block a local password reset for the managed account?

-That’s something we will learn in a next blog post
+That’s something we will learn in the next blog post

 Leave a Reply